 (c) Burdens of Proof.
 Bar Counsel has the burden of proving the averments of the petition by clear and convincing evidence.
 If the attorney asserts an affirmative defense or a matter of mitigation or extenuation, the attorney has the burden of proving the defense or matter by a preponderance of the evidence.

 (e) Findings and Conclusions.
 The judge shall prepare and file a written statement which shall contain: (1) findings of fact and conclusions of law as to each charge; (2) findings as to any remedial action taken by the attorney; and (3) findings as to any aggravating or mitigating circumstances that exist.
-Unless the time is extended by the Court of Appeals, the statement shall be filed with the clerk responsible for the record no later than 45 days after the conclusion of the hearing.
+Unless the time is extended by the Supreme Court, the statement shall be filed with the clerk responsible for the record no later than 45 days after the conclusion of the hearing.
 The clerk shall mail a copy of the statement to each party.

 (f) Transcript.
 Bar Counsel shall cause a transcript of the hearing to be prepared and included in the record and provide an electronic copy of the transcript of the hearing to the attorney.